inferablehq/inferable/sdk-node/README.md

     tools: ["greet"],
     systemPrompt: helpers.structuredPrompt({
       facts: ["You are a friendly greeter"],
-      goals: ["Return a greeting to the user"]
+      goals: ["Return a greeting to the user"],
     }),
     resultSchema: z.object({
       greeting: z.string(),